ajkluber/model_builder/docs/index.rst

 Model Builder
 =============

-Model Builder is a package for generating Gromacs topology files for coarse-grain models.
+Model Builder is a package for constructing coarse-grain models.